Medicare

 Even if you're not eligible for free Part A coverage, you may still be able to purchase it by paying a premium.
 Call the Social Security Administration (SSA) at (800) 772-1213 for more information.

 Although Medicare Part B (medical insurance) is optional, most people sign up for it.
-If you want to join a Medicare managed care plan or a Medicare private fee-for-service plan, you'll need to enroll in both Parts A and B. And Medicare Part B is never free — you'll pay a monthly premium for it, even if you are eligible for premium-free Medicare Part A.
+If you want to join a Medicare Advantage plan, you'll need to enroll in both Parts A and B. And Medicare Part B is never free — you'll pay a monthly premium for it, even if you are eligible for premium-free Medicare Part A.

 How much does Medicare cost?